 First Year Seminar

 First Year Seminars (FYS) are innovative topical and thematic courses on a range of subjects suitable for first-year students that provide an introduction to the liberal arts and an academic transition to college.
 They seek to excite students intellectually and engage them as scholars.
-In addition to offering a rigorous academic content, First Year Seminars focus on fundamental skills that are necessary for academic success: critical thinking, effective writing, analytic reading, and oral communication.
+In addition to offering rigorous academic content, First Year Seminars focus on fundamental skills necessary for academic success: critical thinking, effective writing, analytic reading, and oral communication.

 Close Faculty Mentorship & Connection